 Not only that, but product analytics is a core part of the StuDocu data stack.
 With Segment serving as the Customer Data Platform, Metabase to manipulate and combine data sources, and Redshift to fuel the data warehouse, Mixpanel is at the heart of how StuDocu gleans useful insights from data.

-There are three specific areas where Lucas and his team have seen a big impact: A/B testing, conversion rate optimization and visibility of growth metrics.
+There are three specific areas where Lucas, Co-founder & CTO at StuDocu, and his team have seen a big impact: A/B testing, conversion rate optimization and visibility of growth metrics.

 Consistency and depth with A/B testing